 Developments or infrastructure on City land that solely benefits the applicant or privatises the spaces to the exclusion of the public is not governed by this Policy.
-If a proposal is submitted to the City it would be dealt with as follows:
+If a proposal is submitted to the City it would be dealt with as follows, noting that these proposals are at Council's absolute discretion:

 - (a) A landowner assessment fee of \$300 per application (as set out in the City's Schedule of Fees and Charges, as amended from time-to-time) and plans that are of a standard required for a Development Application must be submitted to the City. - (b) The CEO will consider the proposal with reference to any relevant plans and strategies (including the Strategic Community Plan and Public Open Space Strategy) and the impact on the use of the City Land by the community.
-If the proposal does not align with the City's relevant plans and strategies, the CEO may refuse the proposal.
-The CEO may, at his absolute discretion, present the proposal to Council for consideration. - (c) If the proposal is presented to Council, Council may, at its absolute discretion, approve the use of the City Land for this proposal, subject to the applicant entering into a licence on terms determined by a resolution of Council. - (d) Depending on the type and purpose of the development, the consent of the Minister for Lands may be required, and if the development is for a commercial purpose the Minister for Lands may require the applicant to enter into a lease or licence or similar legal arrangement with the Minister for Lands, as opposed to the City; - (e) If the approval of Council and/or the Minister for Lands is obtained, the development would then be progressed by the CEO in accordance with the Structures and Shelters process as outlined in this Policy, with the next step being the submission of a Development Application.
+If the proposal does not align with the City's relevant plans and strategies, the CEO may refuse the proposal (without providing it to Council).
+If the proposal is assessed to align with the City's plans and strategies and the impact on the community use of the City Land has some community benefit, the CEO shall present the proposal to Council for consideration. - (c) If the proposal is presented to Council, Council may, at its absolute discretion, approve the use of the City Land for this proposal, subject to the applicant entering into a licence on terms determined by a resolution of Council. - (d) Depending on the type and purpose of the development, the consent of the Minister for Lands may be required, and if the development is for a commercial purpose the Minister for Lands may require the applicant to enter into a lease or licence or similar legal arrangement with the Minister for Lands, as opposed to the City; - (e) If the approval of Council and/or the Minister for Lands is obtained, the development would then be progressed by the CEO in accordance with the Structures and Shelters process as outlined in this Policy, with the next step being the submission of a Development Application.